โก Quickstart Guide¶

 gittxt scan https://github.com/sandy-sp/gittxt

-flags to target specific content:
+Use the --branch and --subdir flags to target specific content:

 gittxt scan https://github.com/sandy-sp/gittxt --branch main --subdir src